VICENTVANGOG/nextjs-api-calculator/README.md

 - This project is designed for learning and experimentation with Next.js and Docker.
 - The application runs entirely inside the container, ensuring a consistent environment across different systems.
-- Future enhancements can include database integration or deployment in production environments.

 ---

-Enjoy exploring the power of Next.js and Docker!